DCFSA vs Child and Dependent Care Tax Credit

 Common Mistakes to Avoid

 Overestimating childcare costs in the DCFSA is the most common mistake.
-Since unused funds are forfeited, it’s better to be conservative with your election and supplement with the tax credit than to lose money at year-end.
+Since unused funds are forfeited, it’s better to be conservative with your contribution and supplement with the tax credit than to lose money at year-end.

 Another mistake is forgetting the spouse rule.
 If your spouse doesn’t work, isn’t a student, or isn’t disabled, you generally can’t use either the DCFSA or the tax credit.
 Both require that the care enables work or job searching.